fizaan-ali/c-practice/README.md

 # c-practice
-Here's I will upload my programs which I have learned during my C journey
+Here's I will upload my programs which I have learned during my C journey..